-Join Gini von Courter for an in-depth discussion in this video Creating a simple letter for Mail Merge, part of Mail Merge in Depth with Word 2016.
+Join Gini von Courter for an in-depth discussion in this video Creating a simple letter for Mail Merge, part of Word 2016: Mail Merge in Depth.

 - [Voiceover] Mail Merge requires two files…and the first is what's called a primary document…created in Word.…Primary document might be a letter.…Primary document could be an email message,…but it's usually text, and sometimes a combination…of some text that will change…and text that won't change.…Here's how this works sometimes.…I'm creating a letter, and I'm thinking…oh I need to send this to Lilah and two other people,…so I'll just select Lilah's information…and I'll type in the next person.…

 And that's one way to do this,…but a better way to do this is to think,…well, will I only ever send these three or four letters?…Probably not.…This is a letter that I might end up…sending to 30 or 40 more people.…Especially if we got some response to the first five…we send out.…So, rather than getting the mode of copy paste…or over typing, what I'd like to be able to do…is to create this as a mail merge document.…So, if I do that, what elements of this letter…will be different for each person I send it to?…Well, first you see the external address for Lilah Douglas…

 - Mail merging data from an Excel spreadsheet

 - Inserting address blocks, greetings, and other fields

 - Formatting numeric data and dates

 - Creating personalized email messages